Horseshoe whip snake: Geographic range

-H. hippocrepis is found in Algeria, Morocco and Tunisia in North Africa, and in southern and central Portugal, southern, eastern and central Spain, Gibraltar, southern Sardinia and Pantelleria Island in Europe.
-In the island locations, it may have been introduced.
-Since the early 2000s it has been reported from Balearic Islands of Mallorca, Ibiza and Formentera.
-It could have been introduced there by way of old olive trees imported from mainland Spain.
-The species is thriving there and becomes larger than on the mainland.
+H. hippocrepis is found in Algeria, Morocco and Tunisia in North Africa, in southern and central Portugal, southern, eastern and central Spain, Gibraltar, southern Sardinia and Pantelleria Island in Europe.
+Since the early 2000s it has been reported in the Balearic Islands of Mallorca, Ibiza and Formentera.
+It is hypothesized to have been introduced by way of imported olive trees from mainland Spain.
+The species is thriving there and can grow larger than on the mainland.

 Habitat

 The natural habitats of H. hippocrepis are Mediterranean-type shrubby vegetation, rocky areas, rocky shores, sandy shores, arable land, pastureland, plantations, rural gardens, and urban areas.